adamdecaf/docs/docs/paygate/index.md

 Moov PayGate is a payment gateway for sending and receiving funds from third-party financial institutions.
 The primary method of payment is ACH and managed with RESTful HTTP endpoints.

+## Usage

+We are currently building out hosted services for PayGate.
+[Contact us](mailto:support@moov.io) for more details.

+## API documentation

+See our [Hosted API documentation](https://api.moov.io/) for Moov PayGate endpoints.

 ## Getting Help